 Both approaches certainly have their place, but strobing seems lighter on the skin and gives that youthful glow we all search for.

-So do we finally toss that trusted bronzer and contouring kit?
-We say, let’s be strong and give it a go.
-Judging by the runway at Fashion Week, there’s a marked trend of a more relaxed approach to beauty and make-up, and it’s quite refreshing that minimalism is the way forward (apart from the contrasting 90’s-inspired blue eye shadow and glitter lips, that is).
+Judging by runway beauty trends at Fashion Week, there’s a marked trend of a more relaxed approach to beauty and make-up, and it’s quite refreshing that minimalism is the way forward (apart from the contrasting 90’s-inspired blue eyeshadow and glitter lips, that is).

 For an awesome cheat, mix your strobe highlighter with your moisturiser for an even easier way to get glowing, and get going on your way.